rejn/rancho-esperanza/docs/content.md

 >
 > -- <cite>[William Zinsser](http://www.amazon.com/dp/B0090RVGW0/ref=as_li_ss_til?tag=leavethegreat-20)

-Use simple language to reveal our personalities and avoid navel-gazing:
+Use simple language to reveal our personalities and passive sentences:

 > We source the majority of our produce and food locally